ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 You should also know how DNS is used for email in your organization.
 In particular, become familiar with Sender Policy Framework (SPF) records and DKIM/DMARC.

 You should also set up your DNS records using Infrastructure as Code (IaC).
-I've seen countless companies where DNS is managed exclusively by an executive whose two-factor authentication is the only one allowed to update a zone record, and when that person is on vacation there s no fall - back mechanism to manage the site.
+I've seen countless companies where DNS is managed exclusively by an executive whose two-factor authentication is the only one allowed to update a zone record, and when that person is on vacation There'sno fall - back mechanism to manage the site.

 A better solution is to set up DNS with Terraform (which has integra - tions with all the major DNS providers) and then manage DNS records with source control, empowering individual developers to add new records in a responsible way that isn t gated on any one individual.